lannister-team/Lannister-WRO-Future-Engineers-2025/schemas/components.md

 ## 1. What is This Section For?

-This section explains the **hardware wiring** in the WRO 2025 Future Engineers self-driving car project.
+This section explains the **hardware wiring** and showing main **components** in the WRO 2025 Future Engineers self-driving car project.
 The car is designed to detect surroundings, make decisions based on visual and distance data, and control its motion accordingly using various electronic modules.

 ## 2. Main Components